fortrabbit/blog/market-overview-domain-providers.md

 ---
 author: fl
 published: true
 created: 2017-07-18
 title: "Market overview: Domain services for developers"
-excerpt:        "An opinionated field guide on developer-friendly domain hosting services."
+excerpt: An opinionated field guide on developer-friendly domain hosting services.
-lead:           "Your application is running on a cloud service (like this one here).
-You now ask where the developer-friendly domain registration service is?"
+lead: Your application is running on a cloud service (like this one here).
+You now ask where the developer-friendly domain registration service is?
-keywords:       "CDN, TLD, NS, TTL, DNS, domain hoster, domain registrar, domain provider, domain hosting, TLD pricing, webhosting, web-hosting"
+keywords: CDN, TLD, NS, TTL, DNS, domain hoster, domain registrar, domain provider, domain hosting, TLD pricing, webhosting, web-hosting
 image: domain-hosting-poster.jpg
+tags:
+  - webdev
 ---